 The Todo Noise Application

-In this tutorial we will build a simple application, which shows the most common type of distributed interaction: i.e. remote monitoring and control, you will need to implement your own application.
+In this tutorial we will build a simple application, which illustrates the most common type of distributed interaction you will need to implement in your own applications: i.e. remote monitoring and control.

-Along the way, we will discover the SharedStateCollection proposed by the soundworks' state manager and, how to create our own reusable Web Components using the Lit library proposed by default in soundworks applications.
+Along the way, we will discover how to create our own reusable Web Components using the Lit library proposed by default in soundworks applications.

 - client.SharedStateCollection